Check Out This Amazing Music Video Shot on the Black Lives Matter Mural | Washingtonian (DC)

 OnRaé LaTeal has been making activism-driven music in DC for many years, but her latest video has received more attention than ever before.
-A Howard grad who now teaches at a DC charter school, LaTeal recently shot the video for “Middle Finger to the Law” at the spot near the White House that the city has renamed Black Lives Matter Plaza.
+A Howard grad who is now a Journalism and Media Arts educator, LaTeal recently shot the video for “Middle Finger to the Law” at the spot near the White House that the city has renamed Black Lives Matter Plaza.
 The song, which will appear on her forthcoming album, Black Joy Experience Vol. 2., was inspired by the recent protests over the killing of George Floyd.

 Tell me a little about yourself and your music.